 The best strategy when you encounter snakes is to avoid them.
 Give them wide berth, do not disturb, and never attempt to capture.
 Even the smallest of garter snakes can get edgy in this situation and display their most ferocious self.

-Garter snakes are also very adaptable and will occupy a variety of habitats.
+But what attracts garter snakes also includes habitat.
 Forests, grasslands, fields and lawns are all suitable for this snake, though in Western North America, garters seem to prefer areas closer to water since they are also excellent swimmers and will include frogs as part of their diet.

 The gopher snake can be a farmer’s best friend.
 As the name indicates, gopher snakes feed on the small rodents that can damage crops with their prolific burrowing, but gopher snakes also feed on rats, mice, small birds, and even bats.
 These snakes are the perfect security force for the barn, greenhouse, or shed where rodents are attracted to loose animal feed, fertilizer, and garden crops.